Waleed Abulkhair: Smood, the weekly salon

 As a reaction to the Saudi authorities decision to shut down Bridges Café in Jeddah, which was a meeting point for Saudi youth to talk and discuss several topics, in 2013 Abu al-Khair started a weekly gathering in his living room, hosting a few dozen of people, most of them politically engaged Saudi youth from different backgrounds.
 Topics focused on political, religious and human rights issues, in addition to cultural and intellectual subjects.
-The salon is named “Smood” (صمود), an Arabic word that can be translated as “resistance” or “steadfastness”.
+The salon is named “Smood” (صمود), an Arabic word that can be translated as "resistance" or "steadfastness".

 Smood was attacked heavily by many conservatives in social media and on TV.
 It has been claimed that the salon encouraged atheism and skepticism, especially after Hamza Kashgari’s case, knowing that he was a personal friend of Abu al-Khair and many other regular visitors to the meetings.
 One day, few conservatives visited Smood and secretly recorded the discussion without the attendees' permission; on the next day, they tweeted negatively about the topics discussed and the type of people attending Smood.
 Moreover, they contacted a TV show and requested from the government and the Hai'ia to take serious action against such meetings.
-Abulkhair defended his salon by saying that he is offering the freedom of speech, the freedom of belief and the freedom of expression, which are things that cannot be provided outside the door of his house.
+Abulkhair defended his salon by saying that he is offering the freedom of speech, the freedom of belief and the freedom of expression, things that cannot be provided outside the door of his house.

-Waleed mentioned his salon in an article that he posted on Washington Post titled "Steadfast in pursuing a freer Saudi Arabia".
+Abulkhair mentioned his salon in an article that he posted in the Washington Post titled "Steadfast in pursuing a freer Saudi Arabia".

 Samar Badawi and Raif Badawi cases

-Waleed was the lawyer of both Samar Badawi, and her brother Raif Badawi.

-Samar Badawi is a Saudi woman who was detained in jail for seven months because of the accusations of not obeying her father.
-Waleed adopted her case and defended her in Saudi courts.
+Abulkhair was the lawyer of both Samar Badawi, and her brother Raif Badawi.
+Samar Badawi is a Saudi woman who was detained in jail for seven months because of accusations ofdisobeying her father.
+Abulkhair took up her case and defended her in Saudi courts.
 He also launched a campaign to demand her release by using various social media such as Twitter and Facebook.
 In addition, he created a special blog to publish all updates and documents related to the case.
 After three weeks, the campaign had achieved its goals and Badawi was released from prison.

-Waleed represented Raif Badawi, founder of the Saudi Liberal Network Internet discussion group, after he was arrested for establishing the network and charged with "committing violations of legitimacy" and "insulting the Divine self".
-Waleed represented Raif before detention when he was sentenced to death for insulting religion but he dropped the case and then directly he was detained, and Raif was sentenced to jail.
+Abulkhair represented Raif Badawi, founder of the Saudi Liberal Network Internet discussion group, after he was arrested for establishing the network and charged with "committing violations of legitimacy" and "insulting the Divine self".
+Abulkhair represented Raif before detention when he was sentenced to death for insulting religion but he dropped the case and then directly he was detained, and Raif was sentenced to jail.